hiclib/pastis/doc/index.rst

 function relating the spatial distance to the Poisson intensity and infer a genome structure that best explains the observed data.

-The package pastis contains four methods to infer the three dimensional methods of a genome from Hi-C data: MDS, NMDS, PM1, PM2.
-MDS and NMDS are algorithms from the multidimensional scaling family, while PM1 and PM2 are novel approaches, derived from a statistical modeling of the interaction counts and the physical distances.
+The package pastis contains three methods to infer the three dimensional methods of a genome from Hi-C data: PM, MDS, NMDS.
+MDS and NMDS are algorithms from the multidimensional scaling family, while PM is a novel approach, derived from a statistical modeling of the interaction counts and the physical distances.

 Download